 "All this from one laptop computer?"

-His face glaring icily at the accusation, and at the words impossible for this man to know.
+He glared icily at the accusation, and at the words impossible for this man to know.

 It was best to remain silent, inviting answers.

 "I'm from the future, the same as you."

 Well, well, this was definitely turning out to be a most fascinating conversation.
 He felt a smile breaking across his face, and did nothing to hide it.

 "I'm not from the future," he corrected, walking over to where he had left his precious laptop out earlier.
 "But this is.
 Sixty years from now, it'll be a child's toy."
 He tapped a button to activate it, displaying the new Nazi logo.
 "But today it is the most powerful weapon on Earth."